CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Create a Filter

 The final step is to create a filter to tie the rule to the channel.
-Filters are created for system events using the NetQ CLI.
+You create filters for system events using the NetQ CLI.

 To create and verify a filter, run: